mikeizbicki/ucr-cs100/assignments/lab/lab5-cp/README.md

 **IMPORTANT:** If the file you are copying to already exists, your program must print an error.
 The built-in `cp` will check to see if the second file is a directory.
 If it is, then `cp` will copy the file into the directory.
 You do NOT have to implement this feature.

-**IMOPRTANT:** The built-in `cp` program can support copying entire directories using the `-r` flag.
+**IMPORTANT:** The built-in `cp` program can support copying entire directories using the `-r` flag.
 You do not need to implement this feature.
 You should simply print an error message if the first argument is a directory.

 ### deliverables